robotology/iit-ibm/README.md

 <a name='example-speech-recognition-and-synthesis'></a>
 ### Speech Recognition and Synthesis

-The **Speech Recognition** example uses the Google Speech Recognition and Synthesis APIs available for Google Chrome to:
+The **Speech Recognition** example uses the Google Speech Recognition and Synthesis APIs available for Google Chrome (not Firefox yet!) to:
 1. receive messages over the YARP network and speak them aloud from any device.
 2. recognize human speech from a device and send the recognized sentence as a YARP Bottle on the YARP network.